ckswilliams/modOpenREM/docs/charts.rst

 New in 0.7.0
 ************

+* Charts for fluoroscopy and mammography.

+* New scatter plot chart type.

 * Chart plotting options can be configured by choosing ``Chart options`` from the ``User options`` menu at the top of the OpenREM homepage.